 For me, the core competence is what was required to develop and produce new biomedical products in a manner that was acceptable to regulatory authorities and would allow the products to come to market, particularly in the United States.

-As can be seen on my company’s website, www.waldmanbiomed.com, this broad competence could then be placed on offer to support start-ups or major players, and anything from a very specific issue to a complete project.
+As can be seen on my company’s website, (Ed. www.waldmanbiomed.com is no longer active), this broad competence could then be placed on offer to support start-ups or major players, and anything from a very specific issue to a complete project.

 9. What was the biggest factor in helping you increase your fees or grow your business?
 And what would you recommend to others that want to do the same?